Ridaa10394/Muti-Threaded-HTTPServer/README.md

 ## Author

 **Ridaa Mahrooz**
-Built for a Networking / Operating Systems assignment demonstrating multithreading and HTTP fundamentals.
+Built for a Computer Networks Project demonstrating multithreading and HTTP fundamentals.